-Daydreamers is more than just an album, it's the diary of two travellers, one from Canada and the other from Germany.
+Daydreamers is more than just an album, it's the diary of two travelers, one from Canada and the other from Germany.
 For some years, David Celia & Marla (Marlene Winkler) have been going on long tours together, then settling down in Toronto to reflect and write songs.
 Filled with nostalgia and confidence, the two have explored many lands, playing over 200 shows throughout Europe, Canada & Russia with their voices and guitars.
 The eleven songs on their first joint record are also eleven musical postcards for anyone who has ever dreamt of being on the move.
 Their vocal harmonies blend together with hints of 60’s folk, yet remain timeless and make you want to sing along.

-Their first co-write, Lover of Mine, is an outlook on their relationship and the challenges of relationships in general.
+Their first co-write, Lover of Mine is an outlook on their relationship and the challenges of relationships in general.
 In this song, they fantasize about a bright future together whilst maintaining a realistic attitude.
 Warming Words, All In Rhyme & Where Are you share similar sentiments which include confronting issues before they arise and missing each other when apart.

 They both share a similar passion for realizing gratitude towards things that come their way.
 Creating and performing music is the greatest way to express this as it’s what brought them together in the first place.